Officers & Board of directors

 Alec graduated from Le Cordon Bleu, Dallas, with a Degree in Culinary Arts.
 Afterwards, he received his Conseiller en Sommellerie Certification from CAFA Wine School in Bordeaux, France.
 After a stint in London, he returned to Dallas becoming Chef de Cuisine at Le Bilboquet, and later, Up on Knox.
-Alec resides in Telluride, CO, but returns often to WildWood, where he is involved in the raising of cattle to produce quality meats.
-Alec is an avid snowboarder and instructor.
+Alec resides in Telluride, CO, where he is an avid snowboarder and instructor.
 He spends his summers at WildWood Ranch, however, where he rides his horse, Belle, and helps facilitate Equine Therapy Programs.

 Head of Security

 Jennifer Britton Herring, LCSW

 Jenny became a therapist after raising a family of three children and observing the challenge’s children and families face in today’s world.
 She received her Masters of Social Work at the University of Texas at Arlington, where she specialized in children and family therapy.